adaptyteam/adapty-docs/versioned_docs/version-3.0/paywall-dark-mode.md

 />
 </Zoom>
 :::warning
-Dark mode is supported on iOS starting with version 3.1.0.
-Support for Android, React Native, Flutter, and Unity is coming soon.
+Dark mode is supported on iOS and Android starting with version 3.1.0.
+Support for React Native, Flutter, and Unity is coming soon.
 Dark mode is also included in fallback paywalls.
 :::
 To set up dark mode for your paywall: